Trump's tariffs will likely raise US prices, Fed chair says - The Pulse of NH

 Trump’s tariffs will likely raise US prices, Fed chair says

-(WASHINGTON) -- Fed Chair Jerome Powell said on Friday that the Trump administration's tariffs would likely raise prices for U.S. shoppers and retailers.
+(WASHINGTON) -- As President Donald Trump on Friday threatened new tariffs on Canadian products, Federal Reserve Chair Jerome Powell said the administration's tariff plan would likely raise prices for U.S. shoppers and retailers.

 The scale and duration of the tariffs remain unclear but a portion of the taxes on imports will probably reach consumers, Powell told an economic forum in New York City on Friday.